red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

 ```

-### Route settings
+### Route Settings

-You can pass settings to every route, dialog or bottom sheet.
+You can pass settings to every route, dialog, or bottom sheet.

 There are two ways to do it.
-First - you can pass <b>defaultSettings</b> when building routes.
-Second - you can pass it in <b>routeTo<b>, <b>showDialog<b>, <b>showBottomSheet<b> or <b>openLink</b> methods.
-Default values then will be overwritten.
+First—you can pass `defaultSettings` when building routes.
+Second—you can pass it in `routeTo`, `showDialog`, `showBottomSheet`, or `openLink` methods.
+Default values will then be overwritten.

 Here is a list of supported parameters:

-1) dismissable - if true then route can not be popped by system gestures or back buttons, but can be popped with <b>pop</b> method;
+1) dismissable - if true, then the route cannot be popped by system gestures or back buttons but can be popped with the `pop` method;
-2) uniqueInStack - if true then if route with given name is already present in stack then new route will be ignored;
+2) uniqueInStack - if true, then if a route with the given name is already present in the stack, the new route will be ignored;
-3) needToEnsureClose - flag indicating that if system gestures or back buttons used instead of popping screen or ignoring it navigation interactor will send <b>EnsureCloseRequestedEvent</b> event to global event bus.
-You can subscribe to it in view models of screens that needs to be checked before close.
-It is recommended to pause this event so only visible screen can respond to sent event.
+3) needToEnsureClose - flag indicating that if system gestures or back buttons are used instead of popping the screen or ignoring it, the navigation interactor will send an `EnsureCloseRequestedEvent` event to the global event bus.
+You can subscribe to it in view models of screens that need to be checked before closing.
+It is recommended to pause this event so only the visible screen can respond to the sent event.
 More information about events can be found [here](./event_bus.md).
-Be aware that this flag does not work with IOS swipe back gesture - it will always be executed if route is <b>dismissable</b>;
+Be aware that this flag does not work with the iOS swipe back gesture—it will always be executed if the route is `dismissable`;
-4) fullScreenDialog - flag indicating that route will be opened as fullscreen dialog - with back gestures disabled on ios and specific animation;
+4) fullScreenDialog - flag indicating that the route will be opened as a fullscreen dialog—with back gestures disabled on iOS and a specific animation;
-5) global - flag indicating that this route must be opened in global stack, not in tab stack.
-If app do not use tab navigation this flag is ignored;
+5) global - flag indicating that this route must be opened in the global stack, not in the tab stack.
+If the app does not use tab navigation, this flag is ignored;
 6) id - unique id of this route.
 Can be any Object;
-7) replace - flag indicating that route must replace all previous navigation history in current navigation stack;
+7) replace - flag indicating that the route must replace all previous navigation history in the current navigation stack;
-8) replacePrevious - flag indicating that previous in current navigation stack route should be popped;
+8) replacePrevious - flag indicating that the previous route in the current navigation stack should be popped;
 9) name - name for this route.

 Here is an example: